Seteeri/Particle/snippets/notes/PARTICLE.md

   =-----------------------------------------------------------------------------

   * Demos:
-    * Show left->right, Text, Other Data, Custom Data
+    * List/Atom
+      * Commands
+    * Pixels as list of pixels or lists of lists
-      * Load own code as data
+    * Table as list of lists
-    * Really draw relevant internal symbols from table

   * Test multiple workers
     * Need data sync on model side to broadcast updates